 The Channel Index field is a bitmap field that is used to indicate the 20 MHz channels within the BSS operating bandwidth with least significant bit indicating the lowest 20 MHz of the BSS bandwidth and most significant bit indicating the highest 20 MHz channel in a 160/80+80 MHz BSS.

 Notes: When transmitted by an HE AP, only one bit is allowed to be set to 1, i.e., the non-AP STA is allowed by the AP to switch to a single 20 MHz channel.
-When transmitted by an HE non-AP STA, more than one bit are allowed to be set to 1 to report the candidate 20 MHz channels that the non-AP STA is willing to operate on (27.7.16).
+When transmitted by an HE non-AP STA, one or more more one bit are allowed to be set to 1 to report the candidate 20 MHz channels that the non-AP STA is willing to operate on (27.7.16).

+If sent by an HE AP, the Primary Channel Period indicates the period, in unit of 1TU, starting from each DTIM that the AP will not transmit any traffic to STAs operating on non-primary channels.
+If sent by non-AP STA, this field is reserved.

+If sent by non-AP STA, the non-primary Channel Operation Timeout field indicates a timeout value in units of 8 TUs that is used for non-AP STAs operating on non-primary channel to switch to primary channel if it has not received a trigger within this time (see section 27.16).
+If sent by an HE AP, this field is reserved.

 9.4.2.227 STA Channel Switch Response Element